Evacuating Robots from a Disk Using Face-to-Face Communication: Evacuation Algorithms

-Hence, $q(y)= y+h(y)-\chi$, and as already explained, $q(\chi-f(\chi))=0$ and $q(\chi)=\barr{BC}$.
-By the mean value theorem, all values between 0 and $\barr{BC}$ are attainable for $q(y)$ and are attained while $y$ ranges in $[\chi-f(\chi), \chi]$. \end{proof} We conclude that if the exit is located at point $E$, then the cost of the algorithm is $y+2h(y)$.
-Hence, in case 2, the cost of the algorithm is at most $ \sup_{y \in [\chi - f(\chi) , \chi] } \{ y + 2 h(y) \}. $ We emphasize again that $h(y)$ and $q(y)$ also depend on the fixed parameters $\chi$ and $\phi$. \item{Case 3: $\RB$ is caught during its post-detour phase:} Clearly, in this case the exit lies in the interior of the arc $A'D$ or coincides with $A'$.
+We conclude that if the exit is located at point $E$, then the cost of the algorithm is $y+2h(y)$.
+Hence, in case 2, the cost of the algorithm is at most

+Function $h(y)$ is calculated later in Lemma~\ref{lem: calculation of h, line interior}.
+We emphasize again that $h(y)$ and $q(y)$ also depend on the fixed parameters $\chi$ and $\phi$. \item{Case 3: $\RB$ is caught during its post-detour phase:} Due to the already searched domain of the pre-detour phase, in this case the exit lies in the interior of the arc $A'D$ or coincides with $A'$.
 At time $\postB=\chi+2q(\chi)$, robots $\RA$ and $\RB$ are located at points $D$ and $B$, respectively.
-Then they move towards each other on the arc $BD$ till $\RA$ finds the exit.
+Then they move towards each other on the arc $BD$ until $\RA$ finds the exit.
 Note that, since $\barr{DB}/2 = \sinn{\chi}$, we have $q(\chi)=\sinn{\chi}/\coss{\phi}$.
-Clearly, the closer the exit is to $D$ is, the higher is the cost of the evacuation algorithm.
+By the monotonicity of the cost of Algorithm $\mathcal A$, see also Figure~\ref{fig: performance old-algo}, we have that the closer the exit is to $D$, the higher is the cost of the evacuation algorithm.
 In the limit (as the position of the exit approaches $D$), the cost of case 3 approaches $\postB$ plus the time it takes $\RA$ to catch $\RB$ if the exit was located at $D$, and if they started moving from points $D$ and $B$ respectively.
 Let $G'$ be the meeting point on the arc $BD$ in this case, i.e. $\barr{DG'}=\arccc{BG'}$.
 We define $p(x)$ to be the distance that $\RA$ needs to travel in the interior of the disk to catch $\RB$, if the exit is located at distance $x$ from $A$.
 Clearly\footnote{Uniqueness of the root of the equation defining $p(x)$ is an easy exercise.}

 Note also that $\barr{DG'} = p(\chi)$ so that the total cost in this case is at most

 \end{description}